 "We took the card out, and he didn’t say anything,” the Oscar-winning actress recalled.
 “He paused, he looked over me, off stage… and I finally said, ‘You’re impossible!'”

-Dunaway took Beatty's reaction as a joke, not realizing that he was legitimately confused by the card inside, which read "Emma Stone, La La Land" rather than a movie title.
+Dunaway took Beatty's reaction as a joke, not realising that he was legitimately confused by the card inside, which read "Emma Stone, La La Land" rather than a movie title.

 “I thought he was joking,” she added.
 “I thought he was stalling.
 Warren’s like that, he kind of holds the power… but it’s part of his charm.
 I read the name of the film on the card.”